What are high index lenses?

 #1 No 'bug eyes' for you

-High index lenses have less of a 'magnifying effect' on your eyes.
-This is purely aesthetic, but prevents your eyes looking larger then they actually are.
+High-index lenses have less of a 'magnifying effect' on your eyes.
+This is purely aesthetic, but prevents your eyes from looking larger than they actually are.

 #2 Slimmer lenses